KonstanAftop/Terravue/docs/stories/IMPLEMENTATION_SUMMARY_4.2.md

 ## How to Use

 ### Access Profile Page
-1. Log in to TerraVue
+1. Log in to Terravue
 2. Navigate to "Profil & Aktivitas" from the sidebar
 3. Explore the 6 tabs for different functionality